 Developing valid and reliable tests is complicated, especially in the digital age.
-The complexity of test production means that you need a system which ticks ALL the boxes… but what are those boxes?
+The complexity of test production means that you need an e-authoring system which ticks ALL the boxes… but what are those boxes?

-If you are part of an awarding body and want to make sure you cover all your bases when identifying and prioritising exam authoring software requirements, this guide is for you.
+If you are part of an awarding body and want to make sure you cover all your bases when identifying and prioritising high-stakes test authoring software requirements, this guide is for you.

 Five considerations for test developers when choosing your e-authoring system

 Developing high stakes tests is probably the hardest of all publishing tasks, with multiple steps involving large teams collaborating on highly confidential materials.
 Technology has the potential to improve the efficiency of this process, but only if it can address the following core questions:

 - Can you create controlled, customised workflows, so content can travel through the process smoothly?

 - Can you manage users easily?
 You will want to set up different permissions based on users’ role and task, whilst also being responsive to staff changes mid-project.

 - Is it easy to track what all users are doing and how your content is progressing?
 Project managers will want a single flightdeck where they can see the progress and status of tasks by item, paper, workflow, subject or user.

 - Does the system fully support the typesetting process?
 An authoring solution that can output print-ready papers following your organisation’s precise styling rules will significantly reduce overall development time and cut costs.

 2. Can you control quality at every stage of the development process?